coleifer/peewee/docs/peewee/asyncio.rst

-   Choosing between buffered and streaming iteration: ``db.list()`` and ``query.aexecute()`` buffer the full result set, and it is safe to await other queries while looping over the result. ``db.iterate()`` streams rows using server-side cursors where available - it holds the task's connection while open (an interleaved query on the same connection raises ``InterfaceError`` after a short grace period), and on Postgres the driver opens a transaction for the duration of the cursor.
+   Choosing between buffered and streaming iteration: ``db.list()`` and ``query.aexecute()`` buffer the full result set, and it is safe to await other queries while looping over the result. ``db.iterate()`` streams rows using server-side cursors where available.
+Streaming results holds the task's connection open (an interleaved query on the same connection raises ``InterfaceError`` after a short grace period), and on Postgres the driver opens a transaction for the duration of the server-side cursor.

 Transactions
 ^^^^^^^^^^^^^